dotnet/csharpstandard/standard/variables.md

 - If `v` is a `ref` variable, its *ref_safe_scope* is taken from the *ref_safe_scope* of its initializing expression.
 - Otherwise its *ref_safe_scope* is the scope in which it was declared.

-The *safe_scope* of an expression that designates the use of a local variable is determined as follows:

-- A value whose type is not a `ref struct` type is *safe_to_return* from the entire enclosing method.
-Its *safe_scope* is the *caller_scope*.
-- If the variable is an iteration variable of a `foreach` loop, then the variable's *safe_scope* is the same as the *safe_scope* of the `foreach` loop's expression.
-- A local of `ref struct` type which is uninitialized at the point of declaration is *safe_to_return* from the entire enclosing method.
-Its *safe_scope* is the *calling_method*.
-- Otherwise the variable's type is a `ref struct` type, and the variable's declaration has an initializer.
-The variable's *safe_scope* is the same as the *ref_safe_scope* of its initializer.

 #### §ref-span-safety-parameters Parameter ref safe scope

 For a formal parameter `p`: